ellysh/video-game-bots/ClickerBots/output-device-capture.md

 1. Launch Notepad application.
 2. Launch `Search.au3` script.
 3. Switch to the Notepad window.
 4. Wait a message box with coordinates of the Notepad logo's picture.
-It should appear after five seconds since script's starting.
+It should appear after five seconds since the script has been launched.

 If you have faced with issues when launching current version of the library you can download a previous stable version [here](https://github.com/ellysh/ImageSearch).